VITA-Group/Comp4D/README.md

 ## Overview
 As show in figure above, we introduce **Comp**ositional **4D** Scene Generation.
 Previous work concentrate on object-centric 4D objects.
 In comparison, our work extends the boundaries to the demanding task of constructing compositional 4D scenes.
 We integrate GPT-4 to decompose the scene and design proper trajectories, resulting in larger-scale movements and more realistic object interactions.

+## Code is coming soon!

+## Citation

+If you find this repository/work helpful in your research, please consider citing the paper and starring the repo ⭐.